I have been making masterclass tours over the years, sometimes combining it with a recital appearance, and wanted to give a few thoughts on teaching.

 My love for languages led me to pursue a second degree – in foreign languages, which has served me well in my life: I have lived in Belgium and Italy for the past 25+ years, besides traveling all over the world with my career!
 I’m fluent in French, Italian and Spanish, and conversant in German and Dutch, besides a smattering of Japanese and Russian.

 In private studies, I work intensively with students, (pedantically sometimes!) and usually spend at least an hour and a half per lesson.
 I expect students to be highly motivated to record their lessons, take notes, review them, and work hard on the exercises given them in between lessons.
 I am interested in working with singers who are serious about making a career in opera singing and have the talent and work ethic to make it happen.

 For students interested in studying with me at my home in Turin, Italy, I require a recent video or audio selection as an audition, and/or a recommendation by someone I know and trust.
 If you are a school or organization that is interested in me giving a masterclass there, please feel free to contact me, as well.
-After having a baby last year, I am interested more and more at being closer to home, and away from home for shorter periods, so please take advantage of that! :-)
+After having two children late in life, I am interested more and more at being closer to home, and away from home for shorter periods, so please take advantage of that! :-)

 Dallas Opera Outreach Masterclass 2018

 Rome Masterclass, 2016